stanleyalimsantoso/ICRAR-GMC-evolution-in-interacting-galaxies-2025/README.md

   Describes the shape of the orbit.
   - e = 0 is a circular orbit
   - 0 < e < 1 is an elliptical orbit
-  - e = 1 is parabolic orbit.
+  - e = 1 is a parabolic orbit.

-Let's see what happens if the main galaxy interacts with another galaxy of 0.3 mass ratio.
-The settings from the previous simulation were pericentre distance = 1 code unit and eccentricity = 0.8, now we change it to pericentre distance = 2.0 and eccentricity 1.0
+We now examine a 0.3-mass-ratio companion.
+In the previous run, the pericentre distance was 1 code unit and the eccentricity was 0.8.
+Here we increase the pericentre to 2.0 code units and set e = 1.0.

 <p float="left">
   <img src="images/weaker interaction H2 gas time evolution picture.png" width="45%" />